Noor-Alshaib/ML_lap1/README.md

 # ML_laps
-Machine learning lap 1: Introduction to github.
+Machine learning laps.
 Hello, my name is Noor Alshaib.
-I took a course in machine learning with Kaust Academy, so I am familiar with the concepts.
+I took some courses in machine learning, so I am familiar with the concepts.
 And I am so excited to learn more about ML.

+In this repository, I will include all lap submissions.